isaidnoagain/cloud-cf-furnitureshop-documentation/Exercise-06-Comments-and-Ratings-Backend/README.md

 <a name="Step3"></a>
 ## 3. Deploy the Application

 We will now build and deploy the application that has been built above.
 Please note that the build and deploy may take few minutes.
-Please use this deployment time to login to the Cloud cockpit and check the creation of backing service instances, service bindings and applications.
-The order mentioned in your `mta.yaml` file will be followed during the deployment.
-You can also keep an eye on the flow of the deployment by watching the console logs from Web IDE or using the CF CLI command - **`cf logs <app name> --recent`**.

 1. Using your Files explorer in Web IDE, right click on the **`cloud-cf-furnitureshop-product-ratings`** folder, select _Build -> Build_ as shown in the picture below.